 The class X1, X2-A and X2-B certificates are only entitled to distributions of interest and, to the extent specified in this information circular, Static Prepayment Premiums and Yield Maintenance Charges.
 In the event that holders of class X1, X2-A or X2-B certificates do not fully recover their investment as a result of rapid principal prepayments on the underlying mortgage loans, all amounts "due" to such holders will nevertheless have been paid, and such result is consistent with the ratings received on the class X1, X2-A and X2-B certificates.
 For example, if the underlying mortgage loans were to prepay in the initial month following the Closing Date, holders of the class X1, X2-A and X2-B certificates would receive only a single month's interest, and therefore would suffer a nearly complete loss of their investment.
-The notional amounts of the class X1, X2-A and X2-B certificates on which interest is calculated will be reduced by the allocation of realized losses and prepayments, whether voluntary or involuntary, to the classes the timing or magnitude of reductions of such notional amounts, but only the obligation to pay interest timely on the notional amounts as so reduced from time to time.
+The notional amounts of the class X1, X2-A and X2-B certificates on which interest is calculated will be reduced by the allocation of realized losses and prepayments, whether voluntary or involuntary, to the classes of Principal Balance Certificates from which their respective notional amounts are derived.
+The ratings do not address the timing or magnitude of reductions of such notional amounts, but only the obligation to pay interest timely on the notional amounts as so reduced from time to time.
 Therefore, the ratings of the class X1, X2-A and X2-B certificates should be evaluated independently from similar ratings on other types of securities.